marian-nmt/marian/vs/README.md

      Use this file to configure the environment variables and the parameters passed to CMake to generate the project.

-   - `.vs\launch.vs.json`: this is a user specific file and it is not commited in the Git repo.
+   - `.vs\launch.vs.json`: this is an optional user specific file and it is not commited in the Git repo.
 Use this file to configure the debugging targets.
 For example:

          {
              "version": "0.2.1",